 Overview: What is

-pipx is a tool to help you install and run end-user applications written in Python. pipx is not a tool for development or publishing of your code -- it's only for consuming already published packages.
+pipx is a tool to help you install and run end-user applications written in Python.
+It's roughly similar to macOS's

 pipx does not ship with pip, but installing it is often an important part of bootstrapping your system.

 Python and PyPI allow developers to distribute code with "console script entry points".
-These scripts let users call into Python code from the command line, effectively acting like standalone applications.
+These entry points let users call into Python code from the command line, effectively acting like standalone applications.

-pipx is a tool to install and run any of these thousands of Python applications available on PyPI in a safe, convenient, and reliable way.
+pipx is a tool to install and run any of these thousands of application-containing packages in a safe, convenient, and reliable way.
 In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.
 Not all Python packages have entry points, but many do.

 - Easily list, upgrade, and uninstall packages that were installed with pipx

-- Run the latest version of a Python application in a temporary environment (see the
+- Run the latest version of a Python application in a temporary environment with the

 Best of all, pipx runs with regular user permissions, never calling